-Please contact the Information

-Commissioner's

-Office for further information about how the current data protection legislation affects you.
+Please contact the Information Commissioner's Office for further information about how the current data protection legislation affects you.

-A description - if you want the word 'Independent' to appear on the ballot paper underneath your name, you need to state this on the nomination form.
+Your name and description (if you choose to use one) should be written on the nomination form before you ask the proposer and seconder to sign the form.
+A description9 - if you want the word 'Independent' to appear on the ballot paper underneath your name, you need to state this on the nomination form.
 No other descriptions are allowed for candidates who are not standing on behalf of a registered political party.
 Alternatively, you may choose not to have a description at all by leaving this part of the form blank.

-Home address form
+Home address form10

-- 1.10 The home address form must state: - your full name (see paragraph 1.9) - your home address in full - your qualifying address, or, where you have declared on your consent to nomination that you meet more than one qualification, your qualifying addresses - which of the qualifications your qualifying address or addresses relate to - the full name and the home address in full of the witness to your consent to nomination form - 1.11 Your home address: - must be completed in full - must not contain abbreviations - must be your current home address - must not be a business address (unless you run a business from your home) - 1.12 You may choose for your home address not to be published on the statement of persons nominated or the ballot paper. - 1.13 In this case the home address form must contain, as well as your full name and home address: - a statement, signed by you, which states that you require your home address not to be made public - the name of the relevant area in which your home address is situated (if your home address is in the UK) - if you live outside the UK, the name of the country in which your home address is situated
+- 1.9 The home address form must state: - your full name (see paragraph 1.9) - your home address in full - your qualifying address, or, where you have declared on your consent to nomination that you meet more than one qualification, your qualifying addresses - which of the qualifications your qualifying address or addresses relate to - the full name and the home address in full of the witness to your consent to nomination form

+1.10 Your home address:

+- must be completed in full

+- must not contain abbreviations

+- must be your current home address

+- must not be a business address (unless you run a business from your home)

+1.11 You may choose for your home address not to be published on the statement of persons nominated or the ballot paper.

+1.12 In this case the home address form must contain, as well as your full name and home address:

+- a statement, signed by you, which states that you require your home address not to be made public - the name of the relevant area in which your home address is situated (if your home address is in the UK) - if you live outside the UK, the name of the country in which your home address is situated

-Meaning of qualifying address and relevant area
+Meaning of qualifying address and relevant area11

-1.14 Qualifying address means:
+1.13 Qualifying address means: